 In summary, the careful design of the ORS-6 bus, the COWVR payload, the launch, and the ground system makes the ORS-6 mission a true demonstration not just of the novel bus and payload technology, but of a new approach by the US Air Force to provide a rapid, cost efficient response to an urgent need.
 In all but the most fortunate missions, change, whether it be budget fluctuations, leadership ebbs and flows, parts obsolescence, etc., is inevitable.
 In response to the near certainty of change, the ORS office decided to create a change-tolerant response construction that resulted in the MSV architecture.
 Leveraging a number of spacecraft standards such as SPA and EGS, the ORS-6 mission is a model of flexibility and adaptability and should serve as a template for future spacecraft, especially in situations where they may be uncertainty or ambiguity in defining the mission.

-The ORS-6 spacecraft will launch as a commercial ride share mission.
+The ORS-6 spacecraft was planned to launch as a commercial ride share mission.
 The commercial rideshare is among the first pursued by the SMC (Space and Missile Command) and provides significant cost savings over the traditional dedicated launch service.
-Nonetheless, as a rideshare payload ride, the program has limited control over the launch window and the orbital parameters, placing extra constraints and necessitating additional bus and payload modifications.
+Nonetheless, as a rideshare payload ride, the program had limited control over the launch window and the orbital parameters, placing extra constraints and necessitating additional bus and payload modifications.